-Enterprises can overcome the challenge posed by these threats by investing in the latest data protection and cybersecurity IT business solutions.
+Enterprises can overcome the challenge posed by these threats by investing in the latest data protection and cybersecurity web design & development company.
 And as with other areas of enterprise technology, AI will take a lead here too.
 By adopting and integrating AI technologies in your security infrastructure, you can resist the next wave of cyberattacks that is largely expected to be AI-driven.

 In 2020, a major impediment to the growth aspirations of enterprises will come in the form of skills shortage.
 A Barclaycard research shows that 80% of CIOs are worried about the tech skill shortage they are likely to face within their organization.
 This will be a major setback to enterprises as they adopt new technologies and invest in emerging ones.

 To tackle this growing challenge, enterprises will need a multi-pronged approach.
 For starters, they need to invest in upskilling their existing employees and provide newer growth opportunities for employees with advanced tech skills.
-Other measures enterprises could use to bridge the skills gap include contract hiring, outsourcing to IT solutions company, resource augmentation to hire dedicated developer, and looking beyond traditional sources of tech talent.
+Other measures enterprises could use to bridge the skills gap include contract hiring, outsourcing to web design & development company, resource augmentation to hire dedicated developer, and looking beyond traditional sources of tech talent.

 Accenture, in its Technology Vision 2020 survey, noted that 85% of business and IT professionals believe good customer relationships are central to their business growth this decade.

-The key to achieving this lies in delivering a connected and personalized experience to your customers and stakeholders such as employees, partners, developers, IT solutions company vendors, etc. Unfortunately, a majority of enterprise applications used today fall short in this regard.
+The key to achieving this lies in delivering a connected and personalized experience to your customers and stakeholders such as employees, partners, developers, web design & development company vendors, etc. Unfortunately, a majority of enterprise applications used today fall short in this regard.
 They don’t offer the kind of connected experience that is essential to create a consistent customer experience across different channels.